WillForan/zim-wiki-mode/readme.md

 This package primarily provides convenient page linking and journaling by extending `dokuwiki-mode` and wrapping functions around `helm-projectile`, `helm-ag`, and `link-hint`.
 A menu is provided through `pretty-hydra`.
 A very basic and slow-to-initialize completion method (`zim-wiki-mode-complete`) uses `company-mode`.
 Zim Desktop Wiki's sqlite db can be accessed for tag completion (`company-capf`) and backlink lookup (`heml`).

 ## Motivation
 Zim's plain text markup is open to any editor.
-But only Zim Desktop Wiki itself is any good at actually editing pages. `zim-wiki-mode` intends to improve the editing experience in Emacs.
+But only [Zim Desktop Wiki](https://zim-wiki.org/) itself is any good at actually editing pages. `zim-wiki-mode` intends to improve the editing experience in Emacs.

+`zim-wiki-mode` also make editing on Android a bit more accessible, however it's a kludge.
+See [syncthing](https://syncthing.net/) (or owncloud, gdrive, dropbox, etc), [termux](https://termux.dev/en/), and `pkg install emacs`

 ## Demo
 using `zim-wiki-mode` with the `zerodark` theme and [M+ 1M font](https://github.com/coz-m/MPLUS_FONTS).